portworx/px-docs/enterprise/lighthouse-new.md

 ## Add PX cluster to lighthouse

-Any cluster running Portworx 1.4+ can be added to lighthouse.
+Any cluster running Portworx 1.4.0 and above can be added to lighthouse.
 After your first login, Lighthouse will ask you to add a cluster.

 For the Endpoint you put in either a loadbalancer or a px node that lighthouse can talk to.

 Click verify cluster.

-If the cluster is reachable lighthouse will auto populate the clustername Once verified, click on attach.
+If the cluster is reachable lighthouse will auto populate the clustername.
+Once verified, click on attach.
 Lighthouse should now show you a cluster card.

 ![Lighthouse add new cluster](/images/lh-new-add-cluster.png){:width="1796px" height="600px"}